-Note to Readers: These statutes and administrative regulations were excerpted from the Revised Code of Washington (RCW) and the Washington Administrative Code (WAC).
+Note to Readers: These statutes and administrative regulations were excerpts from the Revised Code of Washington (RCW) and the Washington Administrative Code (WAC) based on official regulations adopted by the State.
 There may be errors or omissions that have not been identified and changes that occurred after printing.
 This pamphlet is intended as an informational guide only.
 To be certain of the current laws, refer to the official RCW and WAC.